lab-design/lab-design.github.io/_papers/ESEC-FSE-22/index.md

   @inproceedings{OBrienETAL2022,
-    author = {David O'Brien and Sumon Biswas and Sayem Imtiaz and Rabe Abdalkareem and Emad Shihab and Hridesh Rajan}, title = {23 Shades of Self-Admitted Technical Debt: An Empirical Study on Machine Learning Software}, booktitle = {Proceedings of the 30th {ACM} Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, {ESEC/FSE} 2022, Singapore, Singapore, November 14-18, 2022}, pages = {734--746},
+    author = {David O'Brien and Sumon Biswas and Sayem Imtiaz and Rabe Abdalkareem and Emad Shihab and Hridesh Rajan}, title = {23 Shades of Self-Admitted Technical Debt: An Empirical Study on Machine Learning Software}, booktitle = {Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, ESEC/FSE, Singapore, Singapore}, pages = {734--746},
     year = {2022},
     publisher = {{ACM}},